 To complement the skills of the core staff team, The Shires draws on a wide range of additional skills from a team of therapists and consultants.
 The Shires consultant clinical psychologist works on developing individual programmes with students and helping staff to develop meaningful behaviour and care programmes that advance the students’ skills, self-knowledge and independence.

 Students are supported by a well-qualified speech and language therapist and occupational therapist who work with the core staff in developing individual programmes to develop and extend the students’ skills.
 The therapists work with students and staff before and after school to ensure that students are receiving consistent and continuous therapeutic input.
 The Shires’ music therapist works with each student on a weekly basis.
 The students really enjoy their weekly sessions and benefit greatly from the freedom of expression and social interaction they are able to access through music.

 Health and Welfare

 Students at The Shires are very well looked after and the high staffing levels and comprehensive ongoing staff training ensure the welfare, health and safety of students at all times.

 The building is secure and students are kept safe in the grounds.
-The school’s premises manager ensures that the health and safety of all who live and work in The Shires is a priority.
+Health and safety of all who live and work in The Shires is a priority.
 Most staff are fully qualified first aiders and training is ongoing.
 Staff are fully trained in fire safety and evacuation procedures and fire drills are regularly carried out with students and staff together.

 The school employs experienced cooks who plan and prepare individual menus to meet students’ dietary needs, and sometimes students help to prepare their own meals in the evening to further develop their skills and to foster independence.
 All staff undertake food hygiene training.

 Staff support students in arranging and attending medical appointments.
 Staff maintain very close contact with families relating to all medical and health issues of the students.